Sapphire Princess current position

 Review of Sapphire Princess

-Launched in 2004, Sapphire Princess is the 5th Grand-class Princess Cruises ship, together with Caribbean, Crown, Golden (Pacific Adventure since 2020), Grand, Emerald, Ruby, Star (Pacific Encounter) and Diamond.
+The 2004-built Sapphire Princess cruise ship is the 5th Grand-class Princess Cruises liner, with sisterships Caribbean, Crown, Golden (Pacific Adventure), Grand, Emerald, Ruby, Star (Pacific Encounter) and Diamond.

 History - construction and ownership

-Princess Cruises is a US cruise company headquartered in Beverly Hills CA. A former subsidiary of P&O Princess Cruises (founded 1977), in 2003, the company merged with Carnival Corporation - world's largest passenger shipping company.
+Princess Cruises is a US cruise company headquartered in Beverly Hills CA. A former subsidiary of P&O Princess Cruises (1977-founded), in 2003, the company merged with Carnival Corporation - the world's largest passenger shipping company.
 Among Princess Cruises assets is the Caribbean private island resort Princess Cays (on Bahamas Eleuthera Island's southern end), located approx 80 km (50 mi) from Nassau.

 Shipboard dining options - Food and Drinks